University of Technology of Compiègne: International

-In 2005, UTC created with Shanghai University, UTT and UTBM the Sino-European School of Technology, a multi-disciplinary structure devoted to foundational engineering education, research, and innovation.
+In 2005, UTC created with Shanghai University, UTT and UTBM the Sino-European School of Technology (UTSEUS), a multi-disciplinary structure devoted to foundational engineering education, research, and innovation.
 This school has grown and counts more than 1200 students, including its students in Shanghai and in France.

 Its missions are to train high-level specialists in a trilingual and bicultural environment, Chinese and French, by implementing the French engineering education system, and to promote research cooperation between Shanghai University and UTC.

+204 partnership with world-wide universities are in place, and 40 double degrees (in 2024).
+15% of students were incoming mobilities (in 2024).